 - ESCs will need to be calibrated from 2000 to 1000 us

-We have seen some problems using off-brand versions of flight controllers because there are fake versions of accelerometers which can mess with the firmware; try to avoid those if you can.
+We have seen some problems using off-brand versions of flight controllers because the accelerometers are of very poor quality, which can mess with the firmware; try to avoid those if you can.

 Additional Sensors you may want for your ROSflight setup include: